This is a post that provides information about the world called Elonth that my characters exist in.

 Tumenoord, the City of Mages, lies around the great waterfalls in the Northeast of Tumenzar territory.
 There is a lot of verticality in this city since it is situated at the edge of the mountains.

 The famed Mage College of Tumenoord is right beside the waterfall, the ambient energy of the thundering waters being harnessed by student and masters alike.
 The city’s current Elder is Irikshan the Illusionist.
-He was trained by the famous mind mage, Rumaga herself.
+He was mentored by the famous mind mage, Rumaga herself.

 Tumensuid, the City of Craftsdragons, is situated around where the Tumen river merges into Lake Ihora.
 This city is both wide and tall – its tall spires and skyscrapers visible from great distances across the plains.